robfairh/arfc.github.io/_posts/2018-04-20-park-ugrad-award.markdown

 will return to South Korea to complete his military obligation.
 We hope he will return to Illinois some time in the future!

-Gyu ae is being recognized for his significant achievements in research as an undergraduate.
+Gyu Tae is being recognized for his significant achievements in research as an undergraduate.
 In particular, he led a project to incorporate geospatial information into the Cyclus nuclear fuel cycle simulator.
 This work resulted in results mapping capabilities which will be very valuable in years to come.